dislick/patrickmuff-blog/posts/my-first-track-day/index.md

 My tires ([Metzeler Sportec M5 Interact](https://www.metzeler.com/de-de/produkte/reifen/sportec-m5-interact)) felt like they were glued to the tarmac.
 On the next track day I am going to try their Racetec RR tires, just because I'm curious whether I feel a difference.

 We had our last session at 16:40.
-Even though we skipped one right before lunch due to oil on the track, I was extremely tired.
+Even though we skipped the one right before lunch due to oil on the track, I was exhausted.
 The next few days I had the sorest legs you could imagine, nevertheless feeling incredibly happy.

-On to the next one!
+Very much looking forward to the next one!